Skip to content

 # Interactive wizard: prompts for API keys, config, database, and starts agents

-npx colony quickstart
+colony quickstart

 The wizard guides you through six phases: